ILoveACL/I-LOVE_ICLR/README.md

 ```

-When present, each item is expected to contain an example answer and its score.

 ### Adapting a new scoring dataset

 The released repository contains task-specific prompt examples.
 Before training on a new dataset, edit: